 Fenbendazole: A Hopeful Cure for Simon’s Cancer

 The very next day a friend of the family calls Joe after learning about his cancer.
 Joe’s friend is a large-animal veterinarian.
-He tells Joe about an animal cancer researcher working at Merck, who is doing a study of cancer on mice.
+He tells Joe about an animal cancer researcher working at Merck, who is doing a study of cancer in mice.
 She has injected several mice with all kinds of cancers.
 During her study all her mice get intestinal parasites.
-She treats all the mice with Fenbendazole, an over the counter (no prescription needed) de-wormer to eradicate the parasites.
+She treats all the mice with Fenbendazole, an over-the-counter (no prescription needed) de-wormer to eradicate the parasites.
 After the de-wormer treatment, she discovers that all the mice in her study no longer have cancer!

 Joe decides to give this a try as he has nothing to lose since he is terminal.
 Joe starts taking the Fenbendazole along with CBD oil and some vitamins.
 During this timeframe, Joe is invited to participate in an immunotherapy study at MD Anderson.
 He accepts.

 About three and half months later MD Anderson performs a PET scan and they are shocked that Joe is N.E.D. (no evidence of disease) he is free of cancer!
 Joe continues with follow-up visits to see if his cancer has returned, and it has not.
 During one of his follow-up visits, Joe asked the doctor how many people were in the study.
 The doctor tells him, 1100 people.
 Joe asked about the results and if there were any other survivors.
 The doctor informs him that he is the only one of the 1100 people that survived.

 At this time, Joe tells the doctor about the Fenbendazole.
 I would say the odds of the trial drug given by MD Anderson curing Joe are about zero as all the other trial participants didn’t survive.
 It has been over three years since Joe was pronounced cancer-free and he is still cancer-free as of this writing!
 He continues to take the Fenbendazole prophylactically.